lymlin/academic/content/authors/admin/_index.md

   - name: Zhuji Hongji Hospital

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest is finding the master switch of neurological disease (e.g., stroke and spinal cord injury) and facilitating rehabilitation.
-Currently, I am interested in investigating candidate targets for stroke with electric stimulation and booming intellectual bioinformatics.
+bio: My research interest is finding the master switch of neurological disease (e.g., stroke) and facilitating rehabilitation by investigating candidate targets for stroke with neuromodulation.

 # Interests to show in About widget
 interests:
   - CNS Injury and Immune
   - Bioinformatics
-  - Artificial Intelligence
-  - Electric stimulation
+  - Neuromodulation

 # Education to show in About widget
 education: